SEBI ICDR Regulation for Promoter and Promoter Group

 Q. What measures are available if such documents are not filed or unavailable at the time of filing DRHP for IPO?

 The Issuer company can apply to SEBI for an exemption, requesting a waiver from the requirement to obtain specified documents from the promoter group.
-However, such exemption is granted only if the regulatory authority approves it.
-Such exemption filing might have additional costs attached to it.
+However, such exemption is granted only if the regulatory authority approves it and this is very contingent and time taking.
+Such exemption filing might also have additional costs attached to it.

 Q. Are the promoter group documents shared with the Merchant Banker made public?

 No, the documents collected from the promoter group will not made public apart from the name of the promoter group.
-It has been observed that the promoter group do not want to share personal information but it is to be noted that such detailed information is not even shared with SEBI/Exchanges unless they ask for it exclusively.
+It has been observed that many times the promoter group are unwilling to share personal information but it is to be noted that such information is crucial for DRHP filing as they are part of documents that have to be submitted on NEAPS platform of NSE Stock exchange.
+Please note that such documents are never made public.

 Q. Is there any requirement to publish the Promoter Group documents in the DRHP/RHP?